 Product development expenses.
-Product development expenses remained relatively flat for the three months ended June 30, 2018 as compared to the three months ended June 30, 2017.
+Product development expenses remained relatively flat for the three and six months ended September 30, 2018 as compared to the three and six months ended September 30, 2017.

 Restructuring costs.
 Restructuring costs were incurred as a result of the April and June 2018 announcements of a restructuring plan to shift our focus and resources to pursue the regulatory initiatives at the FCC and prepare for the future deployment of broadband and other advanced technologies and services.
 In light of this shift in focus, the Board also approved a chief executive officer transition plan, under which, John Pescatore, our chief executive officer and president, transitioned to the position of vice chairman and Morgan O'Brien, our then-current vice chairman, assumed the position as our new chief executive officer.
-In connection with the transition, we and Mr. Pescatore entered into a Continued Service, Consulting and Transition Agreement and a separate Consulting Agreement.
-In the quarter ended June 30, 2018, we recorded a liability of \$0.9 million for the cash payments under both the Transition and Consulting Agreements and \$2.8 million for non-cash stock compensation.
-Also, in June our Board of Directors approved an initial restructuring plan in order to reduce the future operating costs of our TeamConnect and pdvConnect businesses.
-We eliminated approximately 20 positions, or 20% of our workforce resulting in severance and benefit costs of \$0.3 million.
+In connection with the transition, we and Mr. Pescatore entered into a Continued Service, Consulting and Transition Agreement and a separate Consulting Agreement (the "CEO Transition Agreements").
+In addition, we entered into consulting and transition agreements with several other key employees.
+In the three months ended September 30, 2018, a \$1.4 million liability was recorded for the cash payments under the consulting and transition agreements for the other key employees and a \$0.8 million liability was recorded in connection with the CEO Transition Agreements.
+Additional stock compensation expense was recorded of \$1.8 million and \$4.5 million for the three and six months ended September 30, 2018, respectively.

 Impairment of long-lived assets.
-The impairment for the three months ended June 30, 2018 resulted from the carrying value of our TeamConnect radios not being fully recoverable due to the realigning of the business to focus on our spectrum initiatives
+The impairment for the six months ended September 30, 2018 resulted from the carrying value of our TeamConnect radios not being fully recoverable due to the realigning of the business to focus on our spectrum initiatives.

 Interest expense.
-Interest expense incurred for the three months ended June 30, 2017 relates to our promissory note issued in October 2015 in connection with the acquisition of wireless licenses.
+Interest expense incurred for the three and six months ended September 30, 2017 relates to our promissory note issued in October 2015 in connection with the acquisition of wireless licenses.
 The promissory note was paid in March 2018.

 Interest income.
-The \$0.2 million increase in interest income earned for the three months ended June 30, 2018 resulted from higher returns on the amounts held in our money market funds.
+The \$0.2 million and \$0.4 million increase in interest income earned for the three and six months ended September 30, 2018, respectively, resulted from higher returns on the amounts held in our money market funds.

 Income tax expense.
-For the three months ended June 30, 2018, there was no income tax expense recorded as a result of the U.S. Tax Cuts and Jobs Act, (the "Act"), passed on December 22, 2017.
+For the three and six months ended September 30, 2018, there was no income tax expense recorded as a result of the U.S. Tax Cuts and Jobs Act (the "Act"), passed on December 22, 2017.
 The Act provided that net operating losses are indefinite lived deferred tax assets and can be fully offset by our deferred tax liability related to our indefinite lived intangible assets.
-The \$0.6 million non-cash income tax charge recorded for the three months ended June 30, 2017 was primarily a result of an adjustment to the valuation allowance against our deferred tax assets.
+The \$0.6 million and \$1.3 million non-cash income tax charge recorded for the three and six months ended September 30, 2017, respectively, was primarily a result of an adjustment to the valuation allowance against our deferred tax assets.